Ferguson activists press ahead, undeterred by latest shooting

 Parker also worries about the impact the shooting of the officers will have on the push for reforms in Ferguson.

-"Whoever shot those cops was not one of the protesters, but I'm afraid people will think they were.
-If people think we're violent, what does that do to our message?"

-But authorities on Saturday had nothing new to add to the scant information already disclosed about the manhunt for suspects.
+Authorities had nothing new to add to the scant information disclosed about the manhunt for suspects in the police shootings.

 A day earlier, St. Louis County Police Chief Jon Belmar said investigators had dozens of leads and authorities had "a pretty good idea" where the gunshots had originated, but said no arrests were imminent.
 He had nothing to say about the kind of gun used, the shooter's motivation and any connection to the protesters.

 In Thursday's shooting, a 41-year-old county police officer suffered a shoulder wound and a 32-year-old colleague from a nearby police department sustained a facial wound that left a bullet lodged near his ear.
-Both were treated and released by a local hospital.
+Both were treated and released from hospital.

-(Additional reporting by David Bailey in Minneapolis, Fiona Ortiz in Chicago; Writing by Mary Milliken and Frank McGurty; Editing by Paul Simao and Marguerita Choy)
+(Additional reporting Jim Young in St. Louis, David Bailey in Minneapolis and Fiona Ortiz in Chicago; Writing by Mary Milliken and Frank McGurty; Editing by Paul Simao, Marguerita Choy and Grant McCool)